 It is possible to search using their online catalogue which has details of their collections.
 Brief descriptions of most of the collections deposited at the Archives since 1989 are included in the catalogue.
 Collections are being added frequently, but it will be a long time before the online catalogue contains details of all items held by the Archive.

 Directions and Opening Hours can be found by perusing the appropriate sections of their Visiting Us page.
 It is possible to travel by train to the Archive, but Digby and Sowton Railway Station is one mile or twenty minutes walk from the building, with Pinhoe Railway Station being at least 30 minutes walk from the Office.

 Two areas of Great Moor House Car Park are designated for use of visitors.
 As you enter the Car Park there is a row of parking spaces reserved for the Archives on the left hand side.
-If this area is full, there are also parking spaces accessible through a barrier gate.
-The entry barrier automatically opens as you approach it, but you will have to get a token from Reception before you can exit.
+If this area is full, there are also parking spaces accessible on the right-hand side.